Emotional Baggage – Types, Signs and How to Deal With It

 - Experiencing some sort of betrayal, such as a former partner cheating or having an affair

 Just as there are multiple causes of baggage in relationships, there are also different types of emotional baggage.
-Some examples of emotional baggage are as follows:
+Some emotional baggage examples are as follows:

 1. Guilt from past relationships